 If you’re interested in a flexible curriculum, one-on-one research collaboration with faculty, or opportunities to study abroad, WashU may be an excellent fit for you.

-Although Notre Dame is test-optional and will be until at least the 2022-2023 application cycle, the above test score data is based on students who chose to provide their scores.
+Although Notre Dame is test-optional and will be until at least the 2023 and 2024 application cycles, the above test score data is based on students who chose to provide their scores.